-The winner of Pittsburgh Filmmakers/Pittsburgh Center for the Arts (PF/PCA)'s 2015 Regional Competition for Poetry Out Loud, Drew Praskovich from Pittsburgh CAPA 6-12, participated in the 10th Anniversary Poetry Out Loud Pennsylvania state-wide competition in March.
+The winner of Pittsburgh Filmmakers/Pittsburgh Center for the Arts (PF/PCA)'s 2015 Regional Competition for Poetry Out Loud, Drew Praskovich a senior from Pittsburgh CAPA 6-12, participated in the 10th Anniversary Poetry Out Loud Pennsylvania state-wide competition in March.
 Find out more about the Finals competition here on the Pennsylvania Council on the Arts website.

 At PF/PCA’s 2015 Regional Competition, Drew Praskovich recited “Cadillac Moon” by Kevin Young, “Idea 20: An evil spirit, your beauty, haunts me still” by Michael Drayton, and “Peach” by Jennifer Tonge.

 Poetry Out Loud 2013-2014

 Congratulations to Anna Voelker, the winner of PF/PCA's 2014 Regional Competition for Poetry Out Loud.
 The Pittsburgh Post-Gazette featured Anna, a senior at Hampton High School, in their "Person of Interest" column in March 2014.